HTML Links: How to create Links to other Web Pages

 Hypertext references can use absolute URLS, relative URLs, or root relative URLs.

-- This refers to a URL where the full path is provided.
-For example, http://www.quackit.com/html/tutorial/
+This refers to a URL where the full path is provided.
+For example:

 - root relative

-- This refers to a URL where only the path, relative to the domain's root, is provided.
-For example, if we want to reference the http://www.quackit.com/html/tutorial/ URL, and the current location is http://www.quackit.com/html/, we would use /html/tutorial/.
 The forward slash indicates the domain's root.
-This way, no matter where your file is located, you can always use this method to determine the path, even if you don't know what the domain name will eventually be.
+No matter where your file is located, you can always use this method to specify the path, even if you don't know what the domain name will eventually be (as long as you know the full path from the root).

 You can nominate whether to open the URL in a new window or the current window.
 You do this with the